CommonAccord/Site-Org/Doc/CooleyGo/Consulting/Form.md

 14.Ti=Notices

-14.sec=Any notice required or permitted by this Agreement shall be in writing and shall be delivered as follows with notice deemed given as indicated:  (i) by personal delivery when delivered personally; (ii) by overnight courier upon written verification of receipt; (iii) by telecopy or facsimile transmission upon acknowledgment of receipt of electronic transmission; or (iv) by certified or registered mail, return receipt requested, upon verification of receipt.
-Notice shall be sent to the addresses set forth below or such other address as either party may specify in writing.
+14.sec=Any notice required or permitted by this Agreement shall be in writing and shall be delivered as follows with notice deemed given as indicated:

+14.1.Sec=by personal delivery when delivered personally;

+14.2.Sec=by overnight courier upon written verification of receipt;

+14.3.Sec=by telecopy or facsimile transmission upon acknowledgment of receipt of electronic transmission; or

+14.4.Sec=by certified or registered mail, return receipt requested, upon verification of receipt.

+14.90.Sec=Notice shall be sent to the addresses set forth below or such other address as either party may specify in writing.

+14.=[01/Agt/Bit/Outline/1-4.Secs]

 15.Ti=Governing Law